networknt/light-doc/content/en/concern/dump.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 This is a handler that dumps the entire request and response into a log file.
-It should only be used in development mode for debugging purpose as it is very slow.
+It should only be used in development mode for debugging purposes as it is very slow.

 ### Introduction

 This handler can log HTTP request/response info based on configuration.

-This is a generic dump handler may be useful to troubleshooting in developing/testing environment.
+This is a generic dump handler that may be useful for troubleshooting in a developing/testing environment.

 The dump request/response log file should be configured in logback.xml.

-The dumping request/response info format can be default format or json format depends on the configuration.
+The dumping request/response info format can be default format or json format depending on the configuration.

 ### Configuration